Cougar men capture win over Trinidad State

 The Cougars continued playing tough defense and pushed the lead to 75-62 late on six straight points from Rodney Sawyer and held on for the 77-64 win.

 WNCC shot 49% from the field but were only 33% (6-of-18) from beyond the arc.
-Trinidad also made six treys but only shot 38% from the field.
+Trinidad also made six threes but only shot 38% from the field.

 The Cougars won the rebound battle 39-31.

-WNCC will be back in action next weekend when they travel to face McCook Community College on Friday and then North Platte Community College on Saturday.
+WNCC will be back in action this weekend when they travel to face McCook Community College on Friday, Feb.
+4 and then North Platte Community College on Saturday, Feb.
+5.

-Both these games are also South Sub-Region games coming up and after Saturday’s win, the Cougars are 2-3 in the sub-region and they are fighting to host a first-round Region IX tournament game.
+Both these games are also South Sub-Region games coming up and after Saturday’s win, the Cougars are 2-3 in the sub-region.
+They are fighting to host a first-round Region IX tournament game.
 Johnson knows these games are important.
 Also, the winner of the South hosts the Region IX tournament this year.

 “These games are very important because these games determine if we play here during the tournament,” Johnson said.
 “We are just trying to lock in and win some games.”